jnozzi/cocoadev.com/markdown/MapReduce.md

 **Multithread HOM Interface**
-I would put my HOM interface on to General/NSEnumerator because I prefer it here and I think it's cleaner.
+I would put my HOM interface on to NSEnumerator because I prefer it here and I think it's cleaner.
 Lots of people disagree, I know.
-It is also then added to General/NSArray, General/NSDictionary too but as General/NSEnumerator is a standard iteration class then we've covered all/most bases.
+It is also then added to NSArray, NSDictionary too but as NSEnumerator is a standard iteration class then we've covered all/most bases.

-@interface General/NSEnumerator (BSHOM)
+@interface NSEnumerator (BSHOM)
 - (id) foldl;
 - (id) map;
 - (id) select;